Herby Grilled Chicken

 Total carbohydrates: 3 grams per serving

 Hands-on time: 30 minutes

 Total time: 30 minutes

-1/3 cup chopped fresh herbs, all one type or a mixture of 2 or 3: parsley, mint, dill, basil, cilantro, and chives, plus smaller amounts of tarragon, thyme, marjoram, and/or oregano
+- 1/3 cup chopped fresh herbs, all one type or a mixture of 2-3: parsley, mint, dill, basil, cilantro, and chives, plus smaller amounts of tarragon, thyme, marjoram, and/or oregano

-2. Put the chicken on the grill and cover.
-Cook 3 minutes then rotate the chicken a little bit (for those nice grill marks) and cook 3 minutes more.
+- Put the chicken on the grill and cover.
+Cook for 3 minutes, then rotate the chicken a little bit (for those nice grill marks) and cook 3 minutes more.
 Turn the chicken over and repeat the cooking and rotating, aiming for around 10 minutes of cooking altogether.
 Remove the chicken to a cutting board and let it rest for a minute or two.

 - Meanwhile, stir together 1 teaspoon kosher salt (or 1/2 teaspoon table salt) and the remaining ingredients in a small bowl.
 Slice the rested chicken, put it on a platter, and pour the sauce over it.

 Photo credits: iStockPhoto (top); Catherine Newman (bottom)